 In this section we’ll review the AKC German Shepherd colors one by one.

-German Shepherd Colors Sable
+Sable German Shepherd Colors

 Sable, sometimes called agouti, is the dominant (most common) color/pattern throughout all purebred German Shepherd dogs.
 Each hair is multi-colored and this can result in an ever-shifting coat pattern throughout life.
 Also, no two sable GSDs will ever look completely alike.

 The pure white German Shepherd can also have more of an ivory or cream coat color and still be considered white.
 Once considered a genetic impurity or cause for concern, research has largely resolved this issue in favor of the overall health and sturdiness of white German Shepherd dogs.

 In fact, through modern genetics we have learned white is not a color at all, but an inhibiting gene that represses the expression of all other coat colors, causing the coat to appear white.
 White has been in the purebred German Shepherd genetic pool since the beginning as a result of strategic out-crossings conducted by breed founder Max von Stephanitz.

-German Shepherd Colors Black & Tan
+Black & Tan German Shepherd Colors

 While the sable coat color is the most common, it is black and tan that most people think of when they think of German Shepherds.
 In some cases, this is exacerbated because some black and tan patterns can look remarkably close to sable patterns.
 This is especially so as the puppy coat is being shed and the black and tan coat is just coming in.

-German Shepherd colors Black & Silver
+Black & Silver German Shepherds

 These uniquely beautiful colors are not as well known, but they are always eye-catching!
 The silver portion is likely because of a recessive (dilute) gene of black or brown.
 The silver usually appears as a “saddle” across the dog’s back, which is why these German Shepherds are sometimes called a “black saddle silver.”

-German Shepherd Colors Red & Black
+Red & Black German Shepherds

 The red color on a German Shepherd dog sometimes looks more muted, like a brown or tan.
 The spectrum of red can vary quite a bit from one dog to the next.
 The red and black coat pattern typically displays with black on the tail, muzzle, ears, and back, or saddle.

 Black is a dominant gene that is linked to the sable (agouti) gene.
 All black German shepherd colors are visually stunning.

 It is not common to find gray (solid) in a puppy.
 More typically, you will see gray as an accent color in a pattern with silver, sable, or blue.
 The dilute (D locus) gene acts on black, brown, or blue to produce gray.

-German Shepherd Colors Blue
+Blue German Shepherd Dogs

 Like gray, blue is born from the influence of the dilute (D locus) gene acting to mute or lighten the dominant black pigment to a blue spectrum color.

 German Shepherd Colors

 There’s quite a range of colors among German Shepherds, as you can see.
 Though they’re all beautiful, individual colors and patterns enhance each dog in a unique way.